 \begin{lem} Any red-blue coloring of $K_{5}$ that does not contain a red triangle or a blue triangle must be composed of a blue $5$-cycle and a red $5$-cycle. \end{lem} \begin{proof} Take a 2-coloring of $K_5$ with no monochromatic triangle.
 Note that no vertex is incident with three or more edges of the same color - if $ab$, $ac$, and $ad$ are all red, the subgraph induced by ${b, c, d}$ cannot contain any red edges without creating a red triangle.
 Furthermore, if all of its edges are blue, then it creates a blue triangle.

-Case 1: There is a coloring with a 4-cycle, without loss of generality as red as $abcda$ and two disjoint blue edges $sc$ and $bd$.

-Now we add back in the fifth point and connect it to the other four vertices with edges.
-This creates two possible subcases.

-Subcase 1: We start by creating a red edge, edge $de$.
-This forces edge $cd$ to be blue to avoid creating a red triangle.
-Thus, edge $ae$ cannot be blue or red without creating a triangle of either color.

-Subcase 2: Start by creating a blue edge instead, edge $de$.
-This forces edge $be$ to be red to avoid creating a blue triangle, which forces edge $cd$ to be blue to avoid creating a red triangle.
-Thus, edge $ae$ cannot be blue or red without creating a triangle of either color.

-Case 2: The second coloring has two 3-chains, without loss of generality one red as $abcd$ and one blue as $bdac$.

-Now we add back in the fifth point and connect it to the other four vertices with edges.
-This creates two possible subcases.

-Subcase 1: Start by creating a blue edge, edge $de$.
-This forces edges $ae$ and $ce$ to be red to avoid creating blue triangles.
-Thus, edge $be$ cannot be blue or red without creating a triangle of either color.

-Subcase 2: Start by creating a red edge instead, edge $de$.
-This forces edge $ce$ to be blue to avoid creating a red triangle, which forces edge $ae$ to be red to avoid creating a blue triangle.